 With spring in full swing in Texas and hot weather only a month away, it is still difficult for residents there to forget just how challenging the winter of 2021 was.

 In February, temperatures dipped into single digits, while back-to-back snow and ice storms crippled a large swath of America.
-In Texas, the Arctic cold left a trail of sleet, ice, and snow that slowed the state to a stand-still, leaving millions without power and knocking out almost half of the state’s power generation capacity.
+In Texas, the Arctic cold left a trail of sleet, ice, and snow that slowed the state to a stand-still, leaving millions without power and knocking out almost half of the state’s power generation capacity, causing the Texas power outage of 2021.

 The results were catastrophic.
 As the weather got colder, Texans tapped more energy, straining the grid and creating a severe power crisis that required rolling blackouts to prevent a total shutdown.
 Nearly 5 million residents lost power, many for days.
 As some people tried to keep warm, they resorted to unsafe methods -- lighting charcoal grills inside their homes to cook, or running cars in their garages to stay warm.
 This led to at least twelve deaths due to carbon monoxide poisoning. and more than a thousand more who required hospital care.